bigchaindb/bigchaindb/docs/source/appendices/install-with-lxd.md

-# Installing bigchainDB on LXC containers using LXD
+# Installing BigchainDB on LXC containers using LXD

 You can visit this link to install LXD (instructions here): [LXD Install](https://linuxcontainers.org/lxd/getting-started-cli/)